-Now you can file patent application-related documents in this word-processing file format through EFS-Web, Private PAIR, and Patent Center.
+Now you can file patent application-related documents in this word-processing file format through EFS-Web and Patent Center.
 To improve application quality and efficiency, the USPTO will transition to DOCX for all filers on Jan.
 1, 2022.
 PDFs will continue to be an option; however, a non-DOCX surcharge fee will be effective on that date.

 DOCX is supported by many popular applications, such as Microsoft Word, Google Docs, and LibreOffice.
 As an open standard format, DOCX offers a safe and stable basis for authoring and processing intellectual property documents.
 Its benefits include: